In a new ongoing segment, VHS Revival delves into the archives of a lost art form.

 In reality, the film’s antagonists are a bunch of microwave/toaster hybrids called Killbots who roll around on tank tracks and shoot lasers.
 Nowhere will you find a robotic hand or a decapitated head in a bag, but if you’ve ever seen the movie you will know that the Killbots would be a much harder sell to an audience bred on the likes of Jason Voorhees.

 Beyond commercial deception, there is little scope for visual insight, but the pun tagline captures the tone of the movie perfectly, and stripped of in-depth analysis it still remains one of the more striking images of the decade.

 The Evil Dead (1981)

 Sam Raimi‘s The Evil Dead was one of the most ferocious horror movies of the decade.
 Named as one of the 72 horror flicks banned as ‘video nasties‘, it is an excruciatingly visceral descent into madness, with one particularly unsettling forest-bound scene blurring the lines between fantasy and reality.

 The Stuff (1985)

 Larry Cohen‘s acerbic satire on consumerism is a delightful treat as addictive as its gooey subject, the story of a parasitic entity which takes brand loyalty to a whole new level by turning its bright-eyed advocates into zombies and feeding on the unconscious remains of its exponents.

-The Stuff is very much an ode to 50s sci-fi schlock, a quality made evident by its promotional poster’s stark, informative warning, the kind used in commie-bashing propaganda of the same period, while the alarmist title, preceded by a dehumanising definite article, completes the caustic celebration.
+The Stuff is very much an ode to 50’s sci-fi schlock, a quality made evident by its promotional poster’s stark, informative warning, the kind used in commie-bashing propaganda of the same period, the alarmist title, preceded by a dehumanising definite article, completing the caustic celebration.